Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-01/index.md

 !!! info "Estimated deployment time"
     Because of Azure Virtual Network Gateway, deployment takes approx. 35-40 minutes.

+If deployment of Virtual Machine failed, most likely it's because of the password complexity requirements.
+Check the error message, use different password and rerun deployment script again.
+It will only deploy resources that failed to deploy.

 ## Task #4 - configure Azure VPN client